apache/cordova-docs/docs/en/3.0.0/guide/platforms/ios/webview.md

         #import <Cordova/CDVViewController.h>

-2. Instantiate a new `CDVViewController`, and retain it somewhere (e.g. to a property in your class):
+2. Instantiate a new `CDVViewController`, and retain it somewhere (e.g., to a property in your class):

         CDVViewController* viewController = [CDVViewController new];